code-monster-kevin/react-base-2/README.md

 A very basic React App setup with localization using React-Intl (https://github.com/yahoo/react-intl/wiki)

-This is just step 1.
+This is step 2.
+1. Added dropdownlist
+2. Locale state and change locale function